Sapwuahfik: Population

-The population of Sapwuahfik is approximately 433 (2010).
+The population of Sapwuahfik was approximately 433 in 2010.
 The culture is closely related to that of Pohnpei, its closest neighbor; however it retains its own distinctive character.

-The local creole, Ngatik Men's Creole, developed as a result of the 1837 Ngatik massacre, during which the island's male population was wiped out by the crew of Australian captain C.H.
-Hart and Pohnpeian warriors.
+The local creole, Ngatik Men's Creole, developed as a result of the 1837 Ngatik massacre, during which the island's male population was wiped out by the crew of Australian captain C. H. Hart and Pohnpeian warriors.
 Some of the Europeans and Pohnpeians settled and repopulated the island, taking the local women as wives.
 The island formed a new culture and language, a mixture of English and Ngatikese (a Pohnpeic language).
 In addition to the creole, which is only spoken by men, all of the residents speak Ngatikese, a Pohnpeic language closely related to the Pohnpeian language.

 History

 The atoll was first discovered by Westerners on 6 April 1773 by the Spanish naval officer Felipe Tompson when sailing from Manila to San Blas in New Spain on board of the vessel Nuestra Señora de la Consolación also called in short Buen Fin.
 Tompson charted the island as Los Valientes (the island of the bold in Spanish).
 At some point between 1793 and 1796, William Raven, captain of Britannia gave a firm sighting to the island.

+Solomon Sumner, Seventh-day Adventist Missionary, was buried on the island in 1990.